Trump says U.S. has 'shut down' coronavirus threat; China shuns U.S. help

 At least 171 cases have been reported in more than two dozen other countries and regions, including the United States, Japan, Thailand, Hong Kong and Britain.

-So far, eight cases of the fast-spreading virus have been confirmed in the United States, health officials said.
+A ninth case of the fast-spreading virus was confirmed in the United States on Sunday, in Santa Clara, in the San Francisco Bay area, health officials said.
 The Pentagon is providing housing for people arriving from overseas who might need to be quarantined.

 Americans who visited China’s Hubei Province, epicenter of the coronavirus epidemic, will be subject to a mandatory quarantine of 14 days - the incubation period of the virus - upon entering the United States.
 Americans who traveled to other parts of mainland China will undergo health screening and be asked to self-quarantine for up to 14 days.